 The FAA is not aware of any proposal at ORD which would be found to be in violation of the ANCA.
-The FAA herein provides notice to the City that a restriction on the operation of aircraft at ORD must comply with all applicable provisions of the ANCA and that failure to comply with the ANCA and Part 161 makes the City subject to provisions of Subpart F of that Part.
+The FAA herein provides notice to the City of Chicago Department of Aviation that a restriction on the operation of aircraft at ORD must comply with all applicable provisions of the ANCA and that failure to comply with the ANCA and Part 161 makes the City of Chicago Department of Aviation subject to provisions of Subpart F of that Part.
 Subpart F, "Failure to Comply With This Part," describes the procedures to terminate eligibility for AIP funds and authority to collect PFC revenues.